wp-plugins/peersme/readme.txt

 Yes, we've got a developers community on http://dev.peers.me for ideas and questions.
 If you would like to signup, please mail me at daniel [at] peers.me.

+= I get an error about some SSL stuff.
+What's the problem? =

+Currently the API is connected over SSL.
+Some hostingproviders doesn't update their SSL Certicates archive.
+The connection tries to connect over this secure line by checking the certificate, but when this certificate isn't available we try to connect over SSL without the certificate but keep the connection encrypted.

 == Changelog ==

+= 0.7.1 =

+Problem fixed with ” in the examples on the settings page.
+Changed to ".

+= 0.7 =

+- Changed the method for connecting with the API.
+- The settings page will show information if your API credentials are wrong
+- Changed also the used CSS classes in the templates and CSS

+!!
+PLEASE MAKE NOTICE OF THE CSS CHANGE IF YOU USED THE CLASSES !!

+= 0.6 =

+Change to use the Peers.me API over HTTPS

 = 0.5 =